wjallen/pssp-api/README.md

 ### Kubernetes

 Currently supporting a Kubernetes test and prod environment.
-Manual changes needed in the yml files for each include the image tag (in all the deployment files), and the redis service IP in the api / wrk deployment files.
-Once those changes are made, you can do this to launch everything:
+The yaml files have a few variables in them for image version and the Redis Service IP.
+The Redis Service IP is automatically grabbed as part of the make target.
+The only change needed is to specify the desired Docker image tag in the top of the Makefile.
+Once that is set, you can do this to launch everything:

 ```
-kubectl apply -f kubernetes/test/
-kubectl apply -f kubernetes/prod/
+make k-test    # launch test / staging env
+make k-prod    # launch prod env
 ```

-Easiest way to test for now is to kubectl exec into the python debug pod and curl whatever routes.
-Still need to set up nodeport service to see it from the outside world.

-To update to a new version of the containers on Docker Hub, follow these steps:
+The services can be torn down with:

 ```
-# first edit the three deployment yml files to point to the new image tag.

-kubectl apply -f kubernetes/test/*deployment.yml

-# check to make sure pods terminate and restart as appropriate, curl routes
+make k-test-del
+make k-prod-del
 ```

-If that works, do the same thing for prod.

-### Test
+### Testing

 A simple functional test is included.
-Just pip install pytest, then in the top directory execute:
+If testing on ISP, you first have to pip install the pytest library, then in the top directory of this repo execute:

 ```
 pytest
 ```

 The big test in there will actually run a job, check the result, and delete the job that it ran.
-You may need to edit ``test/test_flask.py`` to put in the correct host and port for wherever you are running the test.
+The test script should grab the appropriate Flask port from the Makefile.
+Tesing should work the same on ISP and inside the Flask API pod on kubernetes.